When It’s Time to Let Go: Selling Your Business

 Normally when we are selling something, we want as many people as possible to know so that the odds of a sale go up.
 This can be very detrimental when it comes to selling a business and many business owners struggle with this concept.
 It is important that the value of the business not be diminished during this time and there are multiple ways this can happen if confidentiality is not maintained.
 Knowledge of the business being for sale can be harmful if any of the following groups becomes aware:

 Employees: Though it may seem like a harsh reality, it is imperative that the owner keep their decision from the employees.
 Remember, one of the factors in determining the value of the business are key employees and what they bring to the table.
 Those key employees may start to get nervous about the future of the company and decide to look for employment elsewhere if they know the business is for sale.
-If their roles are valuable to the company, the buyer may get nervous of the ramifications of losing those particular employees.
+If their roles are valuable to the company, the buyer may get nervous of the ramifications of losing those employees.

-Clients: If clients discover the news of a potential sale, they may get nervous thinking of what the new owners may be like and whether or not they will be able to maintain the same relationship.
+Clients: If clients discover the news of a potential sale, they may get nervous thinking of what the new owners may be like and whether they will be able to maintain the same relationship.
 This nervousness could lead to a reduction of sales, which devalues the business.

 Competitors: The third group the owner must protect this information from is competitors.
 Competitors may attempt to soil the company’s reputation in an attempt to poach clients.
 Any loss of customers leads to a lower value for the business.